kitajchuk/hobo/README.md

     // This sets the JSONP callback function name, the default is "callback"
     // jsonp: "someCallbackName"

+    // This is for passing headers
+    headers: {
+        "Content-Type": "application/x-www-form-urlencoded"
+    }

 }).then(function ( response ) {
     // Success with response